silviucpp/erlcass/README.md

 ### Run a prepared statement query

 You can bind the parameters in 2 ways: by name and by index.
 You can use `?BIND_BY_INDEX` and `?BIND_BY_NAME` from `execute/3` in order to specify the desired method.
-By default is binding by index
+By default is binding by index.

 Example: